HashiramaSenjuhari/explore_main/README.md

 ## Description

+- **Search Engine** that helps us to explore the place by understanding user query

 #### The Product That we can ask

 #### User : Im new to this place can you recommend some good place to near by me